ordovas/ordovas.github.io/astro/README.md

 our galaxy, or they were ‘island-universes’ composed of stars ([Kant 1755](https://en.wikipedia.org/wiki/Universal_Natural_History_and_Theory_of_the_Heavens)).
 Since the discovery in 1924
-of a Cepheid variable star in M31 ([Hubble 1929](https://articles.adsabs.harvard.edu/pdf/1929ApJ....69..103H)), whose emision properies allow us to determine its distance, it became clear that some of them were extragalactic objects, or more precisely, they were galaxies like the Milky Way.
+of a Cepheid variable star in M31 ([Hubble 1929](https://articles.adsabs.harvard.edu/pdf/1929ApJ....69..103H)), whose emission properties allow us to determine its distance, it became clear that some of them were extragalactic objects, or more precisely, they were galaxies like the Milky Way.
 Using spectroscopic analyses, it soon became clear as well that some of the galaxies showed emission lines of highly ionized elements in their nuclei ([Seyfert 1943](https://ui.adsabs.harvard.edu/abs/1943ApJ....97...28S/abstract)) that cannot be explained just by the emission mechanisms of the stars,